digitalave/digitalave-old-site.github.io/_posts/2019-12-02-site_domain_filtering_using pfblocker_on_pfsense.md

 and click save.

-STEP 04: Configure DNSBL
+### STEP 04: Configure DNSBL

-Now move tp DNSBL tab and do the following changes.
+Now move t0 DNSBL tab and do the following changes.

 To configure DNSBL, go to Firewall > pfBlockerNG > DNSBL > DNSBL